-- 1. Rule 2 does not apply to any of the following activities: - Landscaping of gardens, lawns or public spaces except in Wāhi Taonga Management Area C39(b); - Maintenance of gardens, lawns or public spaces; - Sowing, tending or cultivating crops, grazing or planting trees; - Digging post holes; - Digging soak holes, building foundations and related activities, except in Wāhi Taonga Management Area C39(b), : - Maintaining and clearing rivers, water races or drains except in Wāhi Taonga Management Area C39(b); - Maintaining or repairing existing flood protection works except in Wāhi Taonga Management Area C39(b); or - Earthworks required to duct cables except in Wāhi Taonga Management Area C39(b). - 2.
+- Rule 2 does not apply to any of the following activities: - Landscaping or maintenance of gardens, lawns or public spaces; - Sowing, tending or cultivating crops, grazing or planting trees; - Digging post holes: - Burying pets; - Trenching compost; - Digging soak holes, building foundations and related activities, except in Wāhi Taonga Management Area C39(b), ; - Maintaining and clearing rivers, water races or drains except in Wāhi Taonga Management Area C39(b): - Maintaining or repairing existing flood protection works except in Wāhi Taonga Management Area C39(b); or - Earthworks required to duct cables except in Wāhi Taonga Management Area C39(b). - 2.
 Stockpiling of material disturbed by earthworks may be affected by Rule 10.11 Activities and the Outdoor Storage of Materials and Goods. - 3.
 Refer to Appendix 6 for Protocols on Accidental Discovery of Archaeological Sites. - 4.
-Earthworks affecting any archaeological site including Wāhi Taonga Management Area C39(b)at Rakaia Huts, shall require the consent of the New Zealand Historic Places Trust Pouhere Taonga. ". - 5.
+Earthworks affecting any archaeological site including Wāhi Taonga Management Area C39(b)at Rakaia Huts, may require an archaeological authority from the New Zealand Historic Places Trust Pouhere Taonga. - 5.
 Development contributions under the LTCCP Development Contribution Policy will be taken where network infrastructure, community infrastructure or reserves have to be constructed or expanded as a direct result of growth from development.
-Refer to Part B, 4.4 for further information on development contributions - 6.
+Refer to Part B, 4.4 for further information on development contributions. - 6.
 Earthworks in areas listed in Appendix 5 and shown on the planning maps as a Silent File Area, Wāhi Taonga Site or Wāhi Taonga Management Area may be subject to Rule 10.4 Activities and Cultural Historic Heritage Sites